William A. B. Parkhurst

 I am particularly interested in how different kinds of archival evidence can be used reliably to support philosophical conclusions.
 This extends over my published archival research on Nietzsche, Schopenhauer, and Foucault.

 My interest in archival work also extends into my pedagogy.
-As part of my courses, students actively fight against the erasure of women and people of color who have been unjustly excluded from the cannon of philosophy.
+As part of my courses, students actively fight against the erasure of minorities who have been unjustly excluded from the canon of philosophy.
 My coursework involves archival transcription of these works as a way for students to learn about archival analysis as well as confront this history of erasure.

 By transcribing these works, students also participate in fighting systemic bias in academia.
 They provide access to resources that marginalized scholars have long been denied.
 This formed the basis of the Transcribing Minorities and Philosophy project.
 In 2021, this project received a founding diversity grant from Hypatia: A Feminist Journal of Philosophy.